 - Tones are a bit intense for softer jazz styles

-Dream is a brand that has hit the market flying with their affordable cymbals that have mostly been hand-hammered.
+Dream is a brand that has hit the market flying with its affordable cymbals that have mostly been hand-hammered.
 With the major brands, you only get handmade cymbals from the priciest ranges, but Dream offers that sense of personal quality with most of their products.

 The Bliss line is arguably the most popular one from the brand, and these Dream 14-inch Bliss hi-hats are an excellent option for jazz drummers.

-One of the key things about these hi-hats is that they’re on the trashier side.
 This makes them sound quite explosive, yet they’re musically responsive enough to sound amazing at lower volumes.

-Another cool thing is that each pair of Bliss hi-hats sounds slightly different due to the hand-hammering process.
+I also love how each pair of Bliss hi-hats sounds slightly different due to the hand-hammering process.
 When you get a pair, they’ll have sounds that are unique to you, and that’s something that a lot of jazz drummers look for.